sjhatfield/sjhatfield.github.io/README.md

 # sjhatfield.github.io
 My Data Science Blog

-This is a place for me to post what I am learning about and how I am applying concepts I have learnt to real-world problems.
+This is a place for me write about what I am learning and how I am applying concepts I have learnt to real-world problems.

 Credits: